axelarnetwork/webdocs/docs/setup/join-peer.md

-# Join the Axelar network for the first time (peer sync)
+# Join the Axelar network for the first time (genesis sync)

 Start your Axelar node and download the blockchain.